DataFire/Integrations/integrations/generated/osisoft/README.md

 * input `object`
   * webId **required** `string`: The ID of the owner event frame on which to create the annotation.
   * annotation **required** [Annotation](#annotation)
+  * webIdType `string`: Optional parameter.
+Used to specify the type of WebID.
+Useful for URL brevity and other special cases.
+Default is the value of the configuration item "WebIDType".

 #### Output
 *Output schema unknown*

 ### EventFrame_DeleteAnnotation
 Delete an annotation on an event frame.
+If the annotation has attached media, the attached media will also be deleted.

 ```js